 Beat The Heat: The Best Places to Cool Off in Bucks County

-Keep cool all summer long with these Bucks County favorites!
+Keep cool all summer long with these Bucks County favorites.

 For many, the summer months are the highlight of the year.
 And why not?
 The longer days, warm sunshine, and lush, green landscapes that come with it are enough to put a smile on anyone’s face.
 But what happens when that thermostat starts rising a little too high?
 At some point, we all need a bit of a break.
-That’s where Bucks County Parent comes in.
-We’ve gathered a list of the best places to cool off in Bucks County to help you make the most out of the hot, summer days to come.

-Swimming Pools
+Bucks County Swimming Pools

 1542 Mountain View Drive, Quakertown

 While swimming in the lake is prohibited, the Nockamixon State Park swimming pool complex has got you covered, with a one-half acre main pool with two waterslides, a shallow end with fountains for children, dressing rooms, a first aid station and snack bar.
-Weather permitting, the summer hours Monday through Friday are 12:00 to 6:00 pm and Saturday and Sunday from 11 am to 7 pm, but may change from time to time.
-Please check their website for the latest updates.

 Lower Makefield Township Community Pool